Slowly Braised Short Rib Ragu

 Braised Short Rib Ragu Sauce:

 1. Brown the short ribs: Add the olive oil to a large, heavy-bottomed pot (I use a 5-qt Dutch oven) over medium-high heat.
 Use paper towel to pat the surface of the beef short ribs as dry as possible.
-Generously season the short ribs with 1 heaping tablespoon kosher salt & ground black pepper as desired.
+Generously season the short ribs with 1 heaping tablespoon kosher salt and ground black pepper as desired.
 Once the oil in the pot is shimmering hot, carefully add in the seasoned short ribs.
 Work in batches, as necessary, to avoid overcrowding the pot (which prevents browning).
 Cook for 3-4 minutes per side, until nicely browned.
-Transfer the browned short ribs to a plate & set aside.
+Transfer the browned short ribs to a plate and set aside.
 Repeat, as necessary, with the remaining short ribs.
 Once all of the short ribs are browned, carefully drain off all but 2 tablespoons drippings from the pot.
-Set aside & discard once cooled.
+Set aside and discard once cooled.
 Returning the pot to medium heat.Browned beef short rib in a large Dutch oven atop a dark textured surface.

 3. Add aromatics.
 Add the garlic to the pot with the soffritto.
 Stirring constantly, cook until fragrant, 1-2 minutes.
 Add the tomato paste to the pot, stirring to coat the soffritto.
 Cook 2-3 minutes, until browned.Tomato paste & aromatics mixed into browned soffritto in a large Dutch oven atop a dark textured surface.
 A wooden spoon rests inside the dutch oven used for stirring the soffritto.